nicokruger/telecoms-churn-prediction/README.md

 A script is provided, inference.js.
 Open the file and change the <b>endpointName</b> and <b>region</b> according to your deployment.

-  // Change your endpoint name here const endpointName = '<enter your model endpoint name here>'
+    // Change your endpoint name here
+    const endpointName = '<enter your model endpoint name here>'

     // Setup the region in which you deployed your Model Package here if it is not
     // the default region for your account, uncomment the line and replace the region.
     // AWS.config.region = 'eu-west-1';

 Then run the following command:

     node inference.js
+    churn probablity 0.5585059523582458

 This should run an inference against your deployed model package and return a probability to churn according to the inputted customer data.